Bruno-SSC/node_test/commit_log.md

     I setup the node environment, installed the express package and configured a simple server to send the index.ejs file for any get requests at root dir.
     I served the css and script files using express.static().
     I'm going to use them to style and update the page without reloading.
-This is the approach I've taken because ajax is something I've never used and regular post requests will refresh the page.
+This is the approach I've taken because ajax is something I've never used and regular post requests will refresh the page. commit 1
+    added an environment variable for Render to use